openzipkin/zipkin/zipkin-storage/elasticsearch/README.md

 ### Composable Index Template
 Elasticsearch 7.8 introduces [composable templates](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-templates.html) and
-deprecates [legacy/v1 templates](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-templates-v1.html) used in version prior.
+deprecates [legacy/v1 templates](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-templates-v1.html) used in version prior (fully supported by OpenSearch).
-Merging of multiple templates with matching index patterns is no longer allowed, and Elasticsearch will return error on PUT of the second template with matching index pattern and priority.
-Templates with matching index patterns are required to have different priorities, and Elasticsearch will only use the template with the highest priority.
+Merging of multiple templates with matching index patterns is no longer allowed, and Elasticsearch / OpenSearch will return error on PUT of the second template with matching index pattern and priority.
+Templates with matching index patterns are required to have different priorities, and Elasticsearch / OpenSearch will only use the template with the highest priority.
 This also means that [secondary template](https://gist.github.com/codefromthecrypt/1af1259102e7a2da1b3c9103565165d7) is no longer achievable.